khaledallen/ev3-powersteer/README.md

 For a robot with wheel diameter 40mm, axle legnth 95mm, and drivebase 150mm, and the drive motors facing "backwards":

 ```
+# First, set up the motors as normal
 left = Motor(Port.C, Direction.COUNTERCLOCKWISE)
 right = Motor(Port.B, Direction.COUNTERCLOCKWISE)
 steering = Motor(Port.A)

+# Create the PowerSteer object as robot
 robot = PowerSteer(left, right, steering, 40, 95, 150)
 ```

 The class handles steering by extending the `DriveBase.drive()` function and offloading the steering from the drive wheels to the steering wheels.
 It still powers the drive wheels differently based on the turn radius and speed.
+It is intended to work exactly the same as the `DriveBase.drive()` method: simply give it `speed` in mm/s and `steering` in deg/sec, and it handles all the rest.

 ### example